-It was a great day for Vice, which surprised everyone to lead the pack on six nods and will look to parlay its noisy end-of-year arrival into Oscar love when the Academy unveils its nominations on January 22.
-The distributor behind Adam McKay’s political satire, Annapurna, shares the most nominations for a distributor with Fox Searchlight on 10 apiece.
+When the Globes nominations were announced last month, it was a great day for Vice, which surprised everyone to lead the pack on six nods and will look to parlay its noisy end-of-year arrival into Oscar love when the Academy unveils its nominations on January 22.
+The distributor behind Adam McKay’s political satire, Annapurna, shares the most nominations for a distributor with Fox Searchlight on ten apiece.
 McKay is a seasoned operator and the film, despite its flaws, has energised a fairly open season with its irreverent tone and imaginative execution.

 Vice has impressed at guild screenings, earning a particularly enthusiastic response by SAG at the end of November, and should be regarded as a contender for a bag of Oscar nods, which will be music to the ears of Megan Ellison and her Annapurna cohorts at the end of a challenging year for the company.

 A Star Is Born, Green Book and The Favourite sit one nod behind Vice on five apiece, confirming their Oscar potential.
 Bradley Cooper becomes a rare triple nominee as director, actor and producer of A Star Is Born – the first time that has happened since Kevin Costner did it with Dances With Wolves 17 years ago.
-And speaking of rarities, Black Panther becomes the first Marvel Studios film to earn a dramatic picture nod alongside BlacKkKlansman, If Beale Street Could Talk, A Star Is Born and another surprise addition, Bohemian Rhapsody.
-There was no place for Can You Ever Forgive Me?, or Widows, nor for First Man, or The Front Runner, neither of which is enjoying a good awards season.
+And speaking of rarities, Black Panther became the first Marvel Studios film to earn a dramatic picture nod alongside BlacKkKlansman, If Beale Street Could Talk, A Star Is Born and another surprise addition, Bohemian Rhapsody.
+There was no place for Can You Ever Forgive Me?, or Widows, nor for First Man, nor The Front Runner, neither of which has enjoyed awards season.

 Once again this has been a very strong year for female actors and competition for the Golden Globe is fierce.
 Lady Gaga earned a best dramatic actress nod to complement Cooper’s recognition, and she has been the surprise of the season and is a heavyweight contender.
 It remains to be seen whether she can prevail in the category against HFPA darling Nicole Kidman for Destroyer – oddly left out of the supporting actress race for Boy Erased – but she is an Oscar front-runner alongside Globe dramatic and musical or comedy nominees Olivia Colman for The Favourite, Melissa McCarthy for Can You Ever Forgive Me?, Glenn Close for The Wife, and Rosamund Pike, who has won admirers for outstanding work in A Private War.
 The HFPA left out Viola Davis for Widows, which did not earn a single nod, and Julia Roberts for Ben Is Back (Roberts earned a Globes nod for Homecoming in the TV categories) – but don’t rule them out when the Academy announces in January.